 How to choose the right Houston home care agency

 Hiring an in-home caregiver isn’t an easy task, but knowing what to look for in a home care agency can help.
-As you review home care agencies, be sure to thoroughly research how an agency hires its caregivers.
+As you review Houston agencies, be sure to thoroughly research how the agencies hire their caregivers.
 Check whether the agency is licensed and accredited, and how care fees are assessed.
 Comparing home care agencies can help you understand which agency will be best for your loved one.

 Licensure and accreditation

-In Texas, home care agencies and home health care agencies are licensed as home and community support services agencies (HCSSA).
+In Texas, home care agencies are licensed as home and community support services agencies (HCSSA).
 All HCSSAs need to be licensed, and requirements for licensing may vary depending on the care provided.
-If your loved one needs help with activities of daily living (ADLs) such as bathing, grooming, and dressing, you’d want to look for an HCSSA licensed agency to provide these personal assistance services.
+If your loved one needs help with activities of daily living (ADLs) such as bathing, grooming, and dressing, you’d want to look for an HCSSA licensed agency to provide these nonmedical, personal assistance services.

 To become licensed, a home care agency must complete the following steps:[05]